pwighton/auto-register/doc/bold-dotaddin-config-instructions.md

 - Target Directory: \BOLD_DICOM (the directory used in step #4)
 - User Name: WORKGROUP\paul (the user from step #1)
 - Password: paul123 (the password from step #3)

+10) Run a sequence with the BOLD dot-addin.
+The DICOMs should appear in the `\BOLD_DICOM` folder of the auto-register computer once the scan completes.